Last Updated on 2022/04/22

 C W: The initial idea came about at one point when I was doing a random search on the internet for “Captain China”.
 I was really surprised that the result came up empty for a character or a comic book.
 I then looked through US copyright records and also found nothing of it existing before, so after some consideration, I decided I was going to make it happen.

 Early on I had some thoughts on the comic being a comedic parody of American superheroes and using it as a way to satire the phrase “Truth, Justice, and the American way!”
-But after a trip to China in 2008 and I saw how China is growing in its economy and becoming a strange hybrid of communism and capitalism, I decided to take a more serious approach and use it as a medium to tell a meaningful story about modern day China in a fun and entertaining fashion.
+But after a trip to China in 2008 and I saw how China is growing in its economy and becoming a strange hybrid of communism and capitalism, I decided to take a more serious approach and use it as a medium to tell a meaningful story about modern-day China in a fun and entertaining fashion.

 C-U: What is your target audience?

 C W: When I first began planning out the series, I considered writing the stories in a way so themes and ideas can be easily understood by both eastern and western audiences.
-The scenarios and dialogue are designed to be simple and straightforward so to not have meanings lost in the translation between English and Chinese languages.
+The scenarios and dialogue are designed to be simple and straightforward so as to not have meanings lost in the translation between English and Chinese languages.
 I would say the stories are easy enough to read even for a 10-year-old child, but there are also multiple themes layered into it that a more mature reader can enjoy too.

 C-U: How do you synchronize the script and the drawing?